OGStudio/site-opengamestudio/en/news/2021-01-30_gitjs-intro.md

 In this article Michael shares his experience of creating durable applications.

 In 2013 Canonical [tried to crowdfund Ubuntu Edge smartphone][сбор-средств].
-Its main feature would be the ability to use the smartphone as a full-fledged PС.
+Its main feature could be the ability to use the smartphone as a full-fledged PС.
 Unfortunatly, the crowdfunding campaign did not accumulate enough money, so a dream of having a universal device remained to be the dream.

-I've been searching for universality, too, however on the software side, not hardware one.
+I've been searching for universality, too, on the software side though, not hardware one.
 Today I can confidently say I found the necessary
 combination: Git and JavaScript.